top of page

 I've Reached My Emergency Fund Goal.
 Now What?

 Treat your emergency fund like a stranger in public: under no circumstances should you touch that stranger unless it is an emergency.
-Practice health boundaries here.
+Practice healthy boundaries here.
 If that fund is earmarked for emergencies, then do not access it unless you meet one of the crisis criteria listed above.

 I'm Sooo Tempted To Spend My Emergency Fund on a Non-Emergency Expense